naveensasidhar/TestMaster/README.md

 # TestMaster.
-This Repo will be used to Write Sample code for learning activity alsne.
+This Repo will be used to Write Sample code for learning activity alone.